james-yu2005/Diagnostic-test-analysis/README.md

-C++ program that sorts patient information stored in an external textfile according to user-input
+C++ program that analyzes true positive and true negative rate of data input